 Fashion Program highlights include study tours and international experiences in New York, Paris/Milan, London/Paris, Paris/Prague, Shanghai, and Beijing, and internship opportunities with major companies such as Vera Wang, Tahari, Nicole Miller, and InStyle Magazine.
 Students also have the opportunity to show their creations at the biennial Student Runway Show.

-Maryland Institute College of Art, MD (top 20% of schools considered)
+University of Delaware (top 17.3% of schools being considered)

-Michigan State University, East Lansing, Michigan (top 20% of schools considered)
+Michigan State University (top 17.8% of schools being considered)

 Founded in 1855, Michigan State University (MSU) is the prototype for 69 land-grant institutions established under the Morrill Act of 1862.
 The school is home to more than 50,000 students from 82 counties in Michigan, all 50 states in the United States, and 133 other countries.
 MSU consists of 17 degree-granting colleges that provide more than 200 programs of undergraduate, graduate, and professional study.
 The school also offers over 275 study abroad programs in more than 60 countries on all continents.